Distortion Bounds for Source Broadcast Problems: Introduction

 The rest of this paper is organized as follows.
 Section II summarizes basic notations, definitions and preliminaries, and formulates the problem.
-Section III gives the main results for source broadcast problem, including general, degraded, Gaussian and binary cases.
-Section IV extends the results to Wyner-Ziv source broadcast problem.
+Section III gives the main results for the source broadcast problem, including the discrete, discrete and degraded, binary, and Gaussian cases.
+Section IV extends the results to the Wyner-Ziv source broadcast problem.
 Finally, Section V gives the concluding remarks.